White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-15-Hack-The-Box:-Grandpa.md

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/exploit-options.png "an image title")

-Run the exolpit and we get a shell!
+Run the exploit and we get a shell!

 ![]({{ site.baseurl }}/images/HTB-Grandpa-Screenshots/exploit-success.png "an image title")